 A guide to budget sim racing

 Want to enhance your driving games?
-Here’s how to find you the budget sim racing setup for you, including steering wheels and more.
+Here’s how to find the budget sim racing setup for you, including steering wheels and more.

 Most racing games play nice with a controller.
 In fact, some of the fastest players in the world use one and there are pluses in doing so.
 Driving realism, however, is not one of them.
 How could it be?
 You use a real steering wheel in real life so it makes sense to use the next best thing.